serover-cloud/web/about.md

 permalink: /about/
 ---

-[Sclable Inventory.][home] is a Flexilible, Scalable and Extensible event driven AI framework that can make real-time decisions.
+[Scalable Inventory.][home] is a Flexible, Scalable and Extensible event driven AI framework that can make real-time decisions.
 The product is developed and maintained by [Serover Technologies Inc][home].
 The product would dovetail with your existing enterprise software ecosystem as it is built with open technologies that adheres to open standards.

 # Our Vision